nathaniel-fargo/nathaniel-fargo/README.md

-# Wassup!?
+# What's going on??

-I'm a builder with a long history of code and a passion for hardware development.
+I'm a builder with a history of code and a passion for hardware development.

 Check out my portfolio ~~here~~ \[link coming soon...\]